bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-                            QA Contact set, if the field is disabled). triage_owner      string    The login name of the Triage Owner of a bug's component. url               string    The "URL" field of a bug. version           string    The Version field of a bug. whiteboard        string    Search the "Status Whiteboard" field on bugs for a
+                            QA Contact set, if the field is disabled). triage_owner      string    The login name of the Triage Owner of a bug's component. type              string    The Type field on a bug. url               string    The "URL" field of a bug. version           string    The Version field of a bug. whiteboard        string    Search the "Status Whiteboard" field on bugs for a